techgrs29/hugo/site/content/post/the-bittersweet-story-of-vanilla.md

 **STAGE 1: DIPPING**

 In this, the outer vegetative skin of the bean is killed by soaking it in hot water to keep it from growing further.
-No more than three days after harvest, the beans are plunged into water heated to 150-170 degrees Fahrenheit from 10 seconds to three minutes.
+No more than three days after harvest, the beans are plunged into water heated to 150-170°F from 10 seconds to 3 minutes.
 Timing depends on the size of the beans, whether they have split on the vine, and water temperature.

 **STAGE 2: SWEATING**